MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

     - Microsoft.Quantum.Preparation for operations used to prepare qubit state
     - Microsoft.Quantum.Simulation for simulation functionality

-With this change, programs that include a single "open" statement for the namespace "Microsoft.Quatum.Canon" may encounter build errors if the program references operations that were moved to the other three new namespaces.
-Adding the three additional open statements for the new namespaces is a straightforward way to resolve this issue.
+With this change, programs that include a single "open" statement for the namespace Microsoft.Quatum.Canon may encounter build errors if the program references operations that were moved to the other three new namespaces.
+Adding the additional open statements for the three new namespaces is a straightforward way to resolve this issue.

 * Several namespaces have been deprecated as the operations within have been reorganized to other namespaces.
 Programs that use these namespaces will continue to work, and a compile time warning will denote the namespace where the operation is defined.